Latent-Space Causal Discovery from Indirect Neuroimaging Observations: Conclusion

+\textsc{\methodname} is a neuroimaging causal discovery framework that treats directed connectivity as \emph{latent}: measurement inversion and delayed graph scoring are coupled rather than conflated, and temporal variation is used as identifying signal rather than nuisance.
+We formulated sufficient conditions under which delayed graphs are identifiable from indirect observations within the stated model class and bounded graph-estimation error by inversion error (\pref{sec:theory}); empirically, large-scale TVB simulations provide quantitative benchmarks with known graphs, while HCP motor-task fMRI provides zero-shot plausibility evidence through canonical visuo-motor enrichment under the indirect evaluation paradigm.
+These results position \textsc{\methodname} as a scalable route to whole-brain directed-connectivity inference when measurement physics and temporal structure are modeled jointly; future work includes invasive validation and cross-task transfer.

+\textbf{Limitations.} \textsc{\methodname} models $68$ Desikan--Killiany cortical ROIs and excludes subcortical structures, so unmodeled drivers such as thalamic or basal-ganglia activity may mediate apparent cortical edges.
+The recovered graph should therefore be interpreted as \emph{effective cortical connectivity conditioned on subcortical influences}---a limitation shared by all cortical-only methods (DCM, Granger).
+Training relies on biophysical simulations because ground-truth causal connectivity is unavailable in human neuroimaging, so real-data evaluation proceeds indirectly via simulation recovery, anatomical consistency, and robustness to physics misspecification (Appendix~\ref{app:robust_tables}); stronger validation against invasive electrophysiology or cross-task generalization is important future work. \pref{thm:indirect_identifiability} is asymptotic and assumes recoverable inversion, while \pref{prop:error_propagation} provides the corresponding finite-sample bound with constants that depend on the inversion procedure.

-This work aims to improve the reliability of directed connectivity estimates from neuroimaging by explicitly modeling measurement distortion (e.g., hemodynamics, source mixing) rather than attributing these effects to neural interactions.
-If successful, such tools could support scientific understanding of brain circuit organization and potentially inform hypothesis generation in clinical neuroscience.
-However, inferred causal graphs from observational neuroimaging remain sensitive to modeling assumptions, preprocessing choices, and unmodeled confounding, and should not be used in isolation to guide medical decisions.
-There are also privacy considerations when working with human neuroimaging data; our experiments use established de-identified datasets and we report only aggregate results.
+\textbf{Impact.} This work aims to improve directed-connectivity estimation by modeling measurement distortion rather than attributing it to neural interactions, supporting scientific understanding of brain circuit organization and hypothesis generation in neuroscience and clinical research.
+However, inferred graphs from observational neuroimaging remain sensitive to modeling assumptions, preprocessing choices, and unmodeled confounding, and should not guide medical decisions in isolation.
+Human neuroimaging also raises privacy considerations; our experiments use established de-identified datasets and report only aggregate results.